Formatting Image - Ignore Formatting Image - Ignore

 Formatting Image - Ignore

-Basic Afrikaans for Beginners
+English to Afrikaans Translations for Beginners

-Below you'll find 25 beginner translations to help you better communicate in Afrikaans.
-Includes phrases like "please", "thank you", and "you're welcome", plus, "what is your name?" and "do you speak Afrikaans?"
+Looking for somewhere to kick off your basic Afrikaans learning?
+You've come to the right place!
+Below you'll find 30 beginner translations to help you better communicate in Afrikaans.
+Includes English to Afrikaans translations for phrases like "please", "thank you", and "you're welcome", plus, "what is your name?" and "do you speak Afrikaans?"

-Yes and No
+English to Afrikaans for Yes and No

 Yes ➔ Ja